Create a Foreign Language Immersion Environment (Step 5)

 You can access this valuable source by following people on Facebook, Twitter and G+ who regularly post in the language you are learning.

-In practically no time, your news feed will be bombarded with material in the language you are learning which contributes to the immersion environment.
+In practically no time, your news feed will be bombarded with material in the language you are learning, which will contribute to the immersion environment.

 How can you actually do this?